 The young seer’s messages were especially memorable when it came to what women wore.
 “Woe to women wanting in modesty!” she said.
 “Women are worse than men on account of the fashions.”

+Listening to superiors?
 “Disobedience of priests and religious to their superiors displeases Our Lord very much,” she said.

-We’ll leave it so as not to spoil the book, which comes along with those meditations on each quote.
+We’ll leave it so as not to spoil the book, which comes along with those insightful meditations on each quote.

 [resources: Holy in a Hurry]

-[Footnote: The illness Saint Jacinta was during the great and global “Spanish pandemic,” which infected about one-third of the world and killed at least fifty million people worldwide, including about 675,000 in the United States.
+[Footnote: Saint Jacinta died during the great and global “Spanish flu pandemic,” which infected about one-third of the world and killed at least fifty million people worldwide, including about 675,000 in the United States.
 A striking feature was its unusually high mortality among healthy adults roughly twenty to forty years old.
 In 1920 there were no antivirals, no antibiotics for secondary bacterial pneumonia, no ventilators, and no vaccines, although masks in public were mandated under threat of arrest in countries such as the U.S.]